subsquid/docs/docs/tutorials/bayc/step-two-deriving-owners-and-tokens.md

 ```
 Since `Transfer`s are unique, we can safely use `ctx.store.insert()` to persist them.

-At this point the squid does everything we had planned for this part of the tutorial.
-All that is left is to drop and recreate the database if it is running and regenerate the migrations:
+At this point, the squid has accomplished everything planned for this part of the tutorial.
+The only remaining task is to drop and recreate the database (if it's running) and regenerate the migrations:

 ```bash
 sqd down
 sqd up